Tennis-Scene Computer Vision: From Paper Survey to Production

 Prerequisites: pinhole camera model, basic Kalman filtering, and some PyTorch inference experience.

-The whole pipeline has 16.7 ms to spend per frame at 60 fps, so every box above must finish in single-digit milliseconds.
-Each subsequent section pays one slice of that budget.
+The entire pipeline has 16.7 ms per frame at 60 fps, so each step must complete in single-digit milliseconds.
+Each section allocates part of this budget.

 | Capability | Input | Output | Latency budget |